 I thank God that He allowed a time of trial to teach me and bring me through repentance to a place of fruitfulness in the use of my gifts.

-Through good stewardship we can reach our potential and our gifts can be used to bless and grow the church.
+Discernment is a powerful gift, and a good gift from the Father!
+(Luke 11:13) Through good stewardship, we can reach our potential and our gift can be used to bless and grow the church.

 1. Source It